openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Arduino/Libraries/ADS1299/README.txt

-    byte regData [24];		// array is used to mirror register data this array is used to write multiple locations of ADS register data using WREGS() user must first assign target values to the corresponding locations in regData aray a call to RREGS() will read multiple locations and update regData array
+    byte regData [24];		// array is used to mirror register data this array is used to write multiple locations of ADS register data using WREGS() user must first assign target values to the corresponding locations in regData array a call to RREGS() will read multiple locations and update regData array

     long channelData [9];	// array used when reading channel data